CrispNCrispy/katacoda-scenarios/intermediate_quant_trading_2/step4.md

 * Commission
 * Profit on every buy/sell cycle

-To add commission charges, one single line will suffice: cerebro.broker.setcommission(commission=x)
+To add commission charges, one single line will suffice: `cerebro.broker.setcommission(commission=x)`

-For obtaining profit on every cycle, we introduce another function called 'notify_trade' which gets called on every execution, but we will use it to output profit whenever a trade has closed (or sold).
+For obtaining profit on every cycle, we introduce another function called `notify_trade` which gets called on every execution, but we will use it to output profit whenever a trade has closed (or sold).

 Create a .py file.